Universal Life Insurance

 That being said, whole life insurance won’t allow for changes in the payout.

-Though many plan types allow for skipping premiums provided certain circumstances become met, whole life will require that these be paid off in order to continue insurance coverage, whereas Universal Life can simply use premium skipping to defray that eventual payout total.
+Though many plan types allow for skipping premiums provided certain circumstances become met, whole life will require that these be paid off in order to continue insurance coverage, whereas UL can simply use premium skipping to defray that eventual payout total.

 Interest accumulation is different as well.
-Universal Life policies modify interest continually, whereas whole life policies adjust annually.
+UL policies modify interest continually, whereas whole life policies adjust annually.

 Universal Life Insurance Offers: